 We are advancing three of our anticancer drug candidates, seliciclib, sapacitabine and CYC116 through in-house research and development activities.
-We intend to evaluate seliciclib as stand-alone therapy in patients with non-small cell lung cancer and plan to commence a multi-center Phase IIb randomized clinical trial in the United States in the second quarter of 2006.
+On June 29, 2006 we announced that we were beginning a Phase IIb, multicenter, randomized, double-blinded trial to evaluate the efficacy and safety of seliciclib as a third line treatment in patients with non-small cell lung cancer (NSCLC).
+The trial is being initiated following Food and Drug Administration and central Institutional Review Board approval of the trial protocol.
+The "APPRAISE" study builds on the observation of prolonged stable disease experienced by heavily-pretreated NSCLC patients enrolled in a Phase I study of single agent seliciclib .
 Sapacitabine has completed two Phase I studies evaluating 87 patients in refractory solid tumors.
 We are currently conducting a Phase Ib dose escalation clinical trial with sapacitabine for the treatment of patients with advanced malignancies with approximately 30 patients enrolled to date.
-Sapacitabine will enter an additional Phase I clinical trial in advanced leukemias in the second quarter of 2006.
+On June 15, 2006, we initiated a Phase I clinical trial of sapacitabine, an orally available nucleoside analogue, in patients with advanced leukemias or myelodysplastic syndromes (MDS).
 We are also developing CYC116, an Aurora kinase inhibitor, for the treatment of cancer, and we expect to file an investigational new drug application in the fourth quarter of 2006.
 We have worldwide rights to commercialize seliciclib, sapacitabine and CYC116 and our business strategy is to enter into selective partnership arrangements with these programs.